Why the World Would End Without Conversion Tracking

 Conversion tracking helps affiliates understand if their efforts were in vain.
 Not realizing that hours upon hours of hard work were in vain can be classified as the end of the world.
-With conversion tracking, affiliates can learn which target audiences are more inclined to making a purchase.
+With conversion tracking, affiliates can learn which target audiences are more inclined to make a purchase.
 They can learn which keywords are bringing in more visitors that converted to sales.
 They can understand which ad campaigns brought in spenders, and which brought window shoppers.

 Pay attention to the term window shopper.
 That’s the most important term here.
 Conversion tracking helps affiliates differentiate between need and interest.

 The best way to explain the difference between need and interest is through a real-life example.
 Let’s say Affiliate Kate sells cars.
 She builds all this content related to the automotive industry with blogs, ebooks, podcasts, and videos.
 She reviews different car models, discusses advantages of electric cars over those with internal combustion engines, and helps her readers save money on maintenance.
 She tackles the idea of autonomous vehicles and if people will lose jobs over them.
 She creates social media content and sets up a strong ad campaign to better promote her site and the content she shares with the masses.

 And it works!
 She gets clicks all over the place.
 People are consuming her content and seem happy with its quality.
 But – she notices that the bulk of her visitors comes from a particular group on Twitter.
 So she instinctively does what everyone would do – focuses her time, energy and funds on that group, (slightly) neglecting the minority of clicks she gets elsewhere.